 It’s considered one of the reasons behind these contrasting statistics is the higher number of extramarital affairs.
 (62% married as opposed to 30% in the previous survey.

 Amongst the number of people who left their marriage to reconnect with a former sweetheart-old flame, the divorce statistic was only 4%

-Many experts in this area assert that couple who attempt to reconnect once again, have many things in their favor.
+Many experts in this area assert that couple who attempt to reconnect once again, have many things in their favour.

 For example, they already knew a lot about each other

-Nostalgia plays a part, and in fact, the more time has elapsed from the original experience, they tend to focus mainly on the plus parts.
+Nostalgia plays a part, and in fact, the more time has elapsed from the original experience they then tend to focus mainly on the plus parts.

 An older brain tends to bask in the warm and comforting glow of these distant memories-suddenly, you feel age 18 once more and in love.

 However, the truth is that today in 2019 you have virtually zero knowledge or empathy, with this individual today.
 Also conveniently it’s possible to skip the “getting to know you”- elements.